drush-ops/drush/README.txt

   recent changes to the most recent version of Drupal can introduce issues with drush.
 On Drupal 5, drush requires update_status v5.x-2.5 or later in order to use pm-updatecode.
-If you have an earlier version of update_status, upgrade it by hand before using any of drush's package manager commands.
+If you have an earlier version of update_status, upgrade it via "drush dl update_status" before using pm-updatecode.

 FAQ
 ---